 A Touch of African Royalty

-Finally, I would end my day by staying at Ndlovu Camp, the main camp at Hlane Royal National Park, a self-catered cottage that Mswati III, the King of Swaziland stays at when he visits.
+Finally, I would end my day by staying at Ndlovu Camp, the main camp at Hlane Royal National Park.
+It’s a self-catered cottage that Mswati III, the King of Swaziland stays at when he visits.
 Fortunately, it’s also available for non-royalty as well so you can feel like royalty!

-There’s no electricity, (the appliances are run by gas) and lighting is by kerosene lamps so it’s rustic but spacious and appears very comfortable.
+There’s no electricity, (the appliances are run by gas) and lighting is by kerosene lamps.
+It’s rustic but spacious and appears very comfortable.
 Guests can either eat at the nearby restaurant or use their own private Braai (BBQ) area while observing animals around the watering hole.

-I didn’t stay there but was told by a guest that the sounds you hear at night make for an entertaining guessing game as you try and guess which animal is making which sound.
+I didn’t stay there.
+However, a guest told me that the sounds you hear at night make for an entertaining guessing game as you try and guess which animal is making which sound.
 There’s an electric fence separating you from the animals so you can sleep safe and sound.

 I don’t know how good I would be at differentiating a hyena from a monkey, but I think it would be fun to give it a shot!